Fit as a Mama Bear

 2. Bridge With Adductor Squeeze

-1. Lay on your back with the knees bent color to your bum.
+1. Lay on your back with your knees bent color to your bum.
 Place a ball or block between your knees.

 2. Tuck the ribs down and the hips towards the ribs so that your low back is on the ground.